 γ .
 Unlike the other final state particles, the neutral final state photons do not leave a charged track.
 Therefore, the reconstruction requires at least one charged particle in the event to be used as a reference trajectory towards the event vertex.
 In the case of this study, there are three charged tracks used to determine the event vertex position.
 Once the vertex position of the event is known, it is assigned to all neutral particles in the final state.
 Therefore, the final state photons have a vertex distribution.
 These distributions and their associated cuts are given in the Target section, specifically Figure [4.2a] and Figure [4.2b].
 It should also be mentioned that final state photons do not have a timing cut for the TOF.
 This is due to the fact that the time of flight can only interact with charged particles, and therefore cannot interact with photons.
-The timing cuts (Δ T) for the γ only come from the BCAL, FCAL. Δ T is defined as the difference between the reconstructed vertex time for the particle and the time when the photon beam arrived.
-Since the timing distributions from data (Figure [4.27]) have too much neutron background in them, a Monte Carlo sample of $\gamma p \to p X; X \to \phi \eta; \phi \to K^+ K^-; \eta \to \gamma \gamma$ was generated, simulated, and then reconstructed.
+The timing cuts for the γ only come from the BCAL, FCAL.
+Since the timing distributions from data (Figure [4.27]) have too much neutron background in them, a Monte Carlo sample of $\gamma p \rightarrow pX; X \rightarrow \phi \eta; \phi \rightarrow K^+K^-; \eta \rightarrow \gamma \gamma$ was generated, simulated, and then reconstructed.
 This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the γ and the sub detectors used to measure its time.
 Examples of these distributions and their associated projections onto the timing axis are given in Figure [4.28] through Figure [4.31].
 A summary of all of the timing cuts used for the photon as well as all other final state particles is given in Table [4.1].